treeben77/rblx-open-cloud/docs/source/creator.rst

 .. class:: PendingAsset()

-    Class for assets which aren't processed yet.
+    Represents an asset uploaded to Roblox, but hasn't been processed yet.

     .. versionadded:: 1.1